INAETICS/kubernetes-demo-cluster/README.md

 guide](https://github.com/INAETICS/demonstrator-cluster/blob/master/user_guide.pdf).

-This demonstrator consists of two parts: a set of cluster nodes that run the actual demonstrator application, and a controller that provides the plubming and coordinates the deployment of the application.
+This demonstrator consists of two parts: a set of cluster nodes that run the actual demonstrator application, and a controller that provides the plumbing and coordinates the deployment of the application.

 ### Cluster nodes